Vegan Mushroom Spinach Pasta

 What I really love about this dish is how adaptable it is.
 Sometimes I'll swap in zucchini for the spinach or throw in a handful of sweet cherry tomatoes.
 When I want something richer, I'll pour in some plant-based cream for a silky sauce.
 And nutritional yeast is a game-changer - it gives this amazing cheese-like flavor that even my meat-eating buddies can't get enough of.

 A gray bowl filled with fettuccine pasta, sautéed mushrooms, fresh spinach, and sprinkled with pine nuts and grated cheese.
-Pin it
+Save it

 A gray bowl filled with fettuccine pasta, sautéed mushrooms, fresh spinach, and sprinkled with pine nuts and grated cheese. | kylierecipes.com